 15. Add a Website Login 2 Factor Authentication

 Even after you set up different security systems, it is never too late to install a double login authenticator.
-If a hacker tries to break in your site by somehow ‘lockpicking” your username and password, he will be greeted with another field that requires 6 digit code.
+If a hacker tries to break into your site by somehow ‘lockpicking” your username and password, he will be greeted with another field that requires 6 digit code.
 You can get this code only when you have google authenticator for example.
 It is a program that requires you to install 1 app on your phone.
 After you install it, you can find and scan the unique QR code that will show 6 digit numbers that change once in a minute.

 16. Don’t Neglect The Little Things

 If you stumble upon small errors or minor problems, do not neglect them.
-You let loose one, second and so on.
+You let loose one, second, and so on.
 After some time they end up piling together into the big problem.
-To prevent this from happening you can hire website maintenance service or ask website developers to maintain your website for you.
+To prevent this from happening you can hire a website maintenance service or ask website developers to maintain your website for you.

 Let’s sum up.

-After reading our tips on website maintenance you’ve learned maintaining the website is time-consuming engagement that requires intermediate software and hardware knowledge.
-If you are not confident in your abilities it is recommended to hire website maintenance service or ask your website developers if they can also maintain it for you.
+After reading our tips on website maintenance you’ve learned maintaining the website is a time-consuming engagement that requires intermediate software and hardware knowledge.
+If you are not confident in your abilities it is recommended to hire a website maintenance service or ask your website developers if they can also maintain it for you.
 We hope that after reading our post on how to maintain a website you found some answers.